 Deferred income tax represents the tax effect of the differences between the financial accounting and tax basis of assets and liabilities.
 Deferred tax assets represent the tax benefit of future deductible temporary differences, operating loss carryforwards and tax credit carryforwards.
 We periodically evaluate and test our ability to realize our deferred tax assets.
 Deferred tax assets are reduced by a valuation allowance if, based on the weight of evidence, it is more likely than not that some portion, or all, of the deferred tax assets will not be realized.
 In assessing the more likely than not criteria, we consider future taxable income as well as prudent tax planning strategies.
-Future facts, circumstances, tax law changes and financial accounting or GAAP developments may result in an increase in the valuation allowance.
-An increase in the valuation allowance could have a material adverse effect on the Company's results of operations and financial condition.
+Future facts, circumstances, tax law changes and financial accounting or GAAP developments may result in an increase in the valuation allowance could have a material adverse effect on the Company's results of operations and financial condition.

-As of September 30, 2018, we had recorded deferred tax assets of \$20.8 million and a valuation allowance of \$11.5 million, resulting in a net deferred tax asset of \$9.3 million.
+As of December 31, 2017, we had recorded deferred tax assets of \$15.5 million and a valuation allowance of \$10.6 million, resulting in a net deferred tax asset of \$4.9 million.
 To the extent we are required to establish an additional valuation allowance against deferred income tax assets, the amount of such valuation allowance would be charged against our net income for the period in which that valuation allowance is established, which could have a material and adverse effect on our business, financial condition, results of operations, and prospects.